Cerebral vasoreactivity in high-altitude cerebral edema | Canada Hyperbarics Skip to main content

 What They Found

-A 49-year-old man developed high-altitude cerebral edema at 5,400 meters, showing altered mental status and ataxia.
+A 49-year-old man developed high-altitude cerebral oedema at 5,400 meters, showing altered mental status and ataxia.
 Initial MRI revealed white matter changes, and a transcranial Doppler test indicated reduced brain blood vessel responsiveness.
 His condition improved quickly, with brain imaging returning to normal within six months.

 Canadian Relevance